Activision Blizzard beats expectations as Q4 revenue grows 21% to $2.41 billion

 Full-year Call of Duty premium unit sales grew over 40% year-over-year, with a further strong shift to digital downloads.
 That means that Cold War outsold Modern Warfare, in no small part to its integration with the free-to-play Warzone, which served to bring in new users and then make it easy for them to upgrade to the premium game.
 In the fourth quarter, Activision had 128 million MAUs, and net bookings for the Call of Duty franchise grew by a double-digit percentage year-over-year.

 The November launch of Call of Duty: Black Ops — Cold War further expanded the ecosystem across console and PC.
 Year-over-year in the fourth quarter, MAUs grew approximately 70% and time spent more than doubled.
+Modern Warfare also had record second-year sales.

 Following the launch of the Black Ops: Cold War’s first season of in-game content and the integrated Warzone experience, unit sell through grew sharply year-over-year in December and January, the company said.
 Call of Duty in-game net bookings on console and PC grew more than 50% year-over-year in the fourth quarter.